swjo/PenDots/README.md

 *Pen Dots Algorithm was created through a process based on several experiments executed by humans and transcripted in JS5 done at the course “Input-Output” supervised by Fabian Morón Zirfas.*

-First step was to write an algorithm in ‘human language' which was executed by 5 other students.
+The first step was to write an algorithm in ‘human language' which was executed by 5 other students.

 ###Version 1.0